TameemAhmed1996/Stock-Analysis./README.md

 # Stock-Analysis.
-This Repository contains an Analysis on The Stock Market Data.
+This Repository contains an Analysis on The Stock Data.